JackOfNoneTrades/TabFaces/README.md

 ### Client?
 Server?
 What side?

-Server mandatory, client optional.
-The client has only a list of player display names on `1.7.10`, it needs to get packets from the server.
+As of version 1.0.2, client only, will do nothing on the server.

 ### Will this work with [insert auth mod]?